trustyai-explainability/trustyai-kserve-explainer/README.md

 ## Deployment on KServe

-The TrustyAI explainer can be added to KServe InferenceServices.
+The TrustyAI explainer can be added to KServe `InferenceServices`.
 Here are YAML configurations to deploy explainers with LIME and SHAP:

 ### LIME Explainer InferenceService